observepoint/github-actions-integration/README.md

 - **Automated Audit Execution**: Trigger ObservePoint audits directly from your GitHub workflows
 - **Secure Integration**: Uses encrypted secrets and fine-grained permissions
-- **Callback Support**: Automatically triggers follow-up workflows when audits complete via repository dispatch
+- **Callback Support**: Automatically triggers follow-up workflows when audits complete via `repository_dispatch` event
+- **Low Cost**: ObservePoint's `run_observepoint_audit` action does not wait for an audit run to complete, so you do not pay for waiting
 - **PR Integration**: Works seamlessly with pull request workflows
 - **Organization Whitelisting**: Secure access control through pre-approved GitHub organizations